 Since inception, the Company's activities have consisted primarily of performing research and development to advance its technologies.
 The Company is still in the development phase and has not been marketing its technologies to date.
-Through December 31, 2021, the Company has funded its operations with proceeds from sales of common stock, sales of convertible preferred stock, sales of redeemable convertible preferred stock, collaboration and licensing agreements, grants and borrowings under various agreements with foreign public funding agencies.
-Since inception, the Company has incurred recurring losses, including net losses of \$75.7 million, \$44.1 million and \$43.0 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-As of December 31, 2021, the Company had an accumulated deficit of \$222.8 million.
+Through December 31, 2022, the Company has funded its operations with proceeds from sales of common stock, sales of convertible preferred stock, sales of redeemable convertible preferred stock, collaboration and licensing agreements, grants and borrowings under various agreements with foreign public funding agencies.
+Since inception, the Company has incurred recurring losses, including net losses of \$64.9 million, \$75.7 million and \$44.1 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+As of December 31, 2022, the Company had an accumulated deficit of \$287.7 million.
 The Company expects to continue to generate operating losses in the foreseeable future.
-As of March 24, 2022, the filing date of this Annual Report on Form 10-K, the Company expects that its cash and cash equivalents, together with the net proceeds from the offering in March 2022, and the funds received under the Restated Collaboration Agreement with Gilead, both described below, would be sufficient to fund its operating expenses, capital expenditure requirements and debt service payments through at least 12 months from the issuance date of the consolidated financial statements.
+As of March 15, 2023, the filing date of this Annual Report on Form 10-K, the Company expects that its cash and cash equivalents, together with the funds received under the Restated Gilead Collaboration Agreement and the funds received under the Roche Collaboration Agreement, both described below, would be sufficient to fund its operating expenses, capital expenditure requirements and debt service payments through at least 12 months from the issuance date of the consolidated financial statements.

 The Company will seek additional funding in order to reach its development and commercialization objectives.
-The Company will seek funds through further equity financings, debt financings, collaborations, strategic alliances and marketing, distribution or licensing arrangements.
+The Company may seek funds through further equity financings, debt financings, collaborations, strategic alliances and marketing, distribution or licensing arrangements.
 The Company may not be able to obtain financing on acceptable terms, or at all, and the Company may not be able to enter into collaborations or other arrangements.
 The terms of any financing may adversely affect the holdings or the rights of the Company's stockholders.
 If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect its business prospects.